NixNi/Diplom-2025/README.md

 # X-ray work visualizer
-Diplom work for SUAI bachelor grade.
-(2025)
+Bachelor's thesis for SUAI graduation, 2025
 Web interface with the ability to control a 3D projection of an X-ray machine.

 ## Setup